wysiwyng/wthud/README.md

 # wthud
 Head-up Display for additional War Thunder data.
 Written in Python 3, uses data exposed by War Thunder on ```localhost:8111```.
 The shown data is configurable per aircraft.

 Compatible only with Windows!
-Transparency is handled by the window manager / compositor in most Linux distros, and therefore neither easy nor portable to handle.
+Transparency is handled by the window manager / compositor in most Linux distros, and is therefore neither easy nor portable to handle.

 ## Usage
 1. Download source code